Hawke's Bay > GPs / Accident & Urgent Medical Care > Health Hawke's Bay >

 Staff

 Hauora Heretaunga operate in care teams called Pekas.
-Each Peka is made up of GPs, a Nurse Practitioner, Nurse Prescriber, Nurse, and a Whānau Manaaki who are supported by our Clinical Pharmacists, Health Improvement Practitioner, Kaiawhina and Health Coach.
+Each Peka is made up of GPs, a Nurse Practitioner, Nurse Prescriber, Nurse, Whānau Manaaki and Administrator who are supported by our Clinical Pharmacist, Health Improvement Practitioner and Health Coach.

 Doctors